markd666/markd666.github.io/pages/about.md

 tags: [About, Archive]
 ---

-Engineer working in the Space industry.
+Robotic Systems Engineer working in the Space industry or a Space Engineer working in the robotics industry...